Employment Options for Students on an F-1 Visa

 If you are an international student in the United States, you have the opportunity of working either full time or part time.
-It is important to remember, however, that your work options are limited by certain rules because of your visa status.
-You must remain aware of all the regulations regarding your visa before you can start working.
+It is important to remember, however, that you must follow the rules pertaining to your visa status.
+You must remain aware of all the regulations regarding your F-1 visa before you can start working.

-The F-1 student visa status allows the following categories of employment:
+The F-1 visa status allows the following categories of employment:

 - On-campus employment: International students can work on campus (for example: in the university center, or as a teaching or research assistant) for up to 20 hours per week during the academic term, and full time during academic breaks including summertime, as long as they are carrying a full course load during the school year.
 Once you complete your courses, you are no longer eligible to work on campus without special approval.